 These incredible boots are made of crocodile with lone star eagle stitching.
-The blacked-out colors can be worn with a suit or just as easy with your every day adventures.
+The blacked-out colors can be worn with a suit or jeans and blends easy with your every day adventures.

 We use no synthetic materials and every aspect is handmade (which is why this boot will last a lifetime).
 These details are important.

 Lux-calf interior for glove-like comfort.
 Full leather insole (for breathability and custom shaping to your foot).
 Classic Round toe.
 Uppers have Lone Star Eagle sitiching and 12" high.
 Heel is leather stacked 1 1/2”.
 Soles are hand pegged with lemonwood.
 Reinforced pulls.

 Our Full Leather Insoles allow the Width to be Modifiable!
 They are built on a EE base and have a full leather insole that (when inserted) makes the boot a D width (normal).
 So, simply remove this leather insert for EE (wide) width, or keep it inserted for D (normal) width.
 They will conform comfortably to your feet either way.

 We can customize your boots with Initials on the pull straps for an additional cost: Add 2 or 3 initials to your pull straps to make your boots uniquely custom.